HR and People departments have come a long way since Toby Flenderson put them on the map in everyone’s favorite binge-worthy show, The Office.

 Need another reason to rethink your company culture?

-Putting policies and guidelines in place to protect the safety, mental health, and work-life balance of your employees will help them develop healthier professional relationships with themselves and their peers.
+Creating policies and guidelines to protect your employees’ safety, mental health, and work-life balance will help them develop healthier professional relationships with themselves and their peers.

 And from an HR manager’s perspective, developing an employee-centric culture will take you farther, attract better talent, and help you build a company full of dedicated people who are happy to show up for work every morning.